rene3255/tsurypub/README.md

 Furthermore, this app most have the ability to authenticate users to control the access and protect user's disertations, post or comments.
 On the other hand, this app will be able to contain information about skills, experience, education, hobbies of each registered user.

-* Milestone Authentication
+* [Milestone Authentication]

-In this way, I want to be capable of authenticate to protect my personal data.
+In this way, I want to be capable of authenticate me to protect my personal data.

 It must be validated via email to very the truthness of the users.